Experience Farm Life in Asheville

-See more of what Asheville has to offer on the farm front by checking out the Appalachian Sustainable Agriculture Project's Farm Tour, a self-guided driving tour of community food producers and small family farms, which takes place in late June.
+See more of what Asheville has to offer on the farm front by checking out the Appalachian Sustainable Agriculture Project's Farm Tour, a self-guided driving tour of community food producers and small family farms, which takes place each year.
 ASAP maintains a local food guide to help you find local farms and local foods.
 You can also hop on board a Asheville Farm to Table Food Tour for a guided experience.

 In Asheville and the surrounding areas, artisan cheese is abundant and increasingly appreciated.
 To help spread the word, local cheese-makers created the WNC Cheese Trail.
 A newly released map helps cheese cravers find hot spots like Looking Glass Creamery, which has a tiny tasting room full of big-flavored cheeses (and a patio with a lovely view).
 Or visit English Farmstead Cheese in Marion, where you can buy cheese made from the family cows from a quaint storefront.
 Many of the creameries also sell their wares at local tailgate markets across the region.

 From the NC Apple Festival to u-pick farms, harvest time means apples abound in WNC.
 Henderson County is North Carolina's apple mecca with 28 farms, many of which allow visits.
 Besides apples, expect to find baked goods, cider, hayrides and other harvest-time festive fun.